What Is Oracle Database

 ...

-The CSV file has three columns which are known as fields and rows which are known as records.
-When the number of rows in the flat file is increased e.g., million rows, it becomes unmanageable.
+The CSV file consists of three columns, known as fields, and rows, referred to as records.
+When the number of rows in the flat file increases, e.g., to millions of rows, it becomes unmanageable.

 In the 1970s, Dr. Ted Codd, a computer scientist, invented the relational model for database management.
-The relational model deals with many issues caused by the flat file model.
-According to his model, data is organized in entities and attributes, instead of combining everything in a single structure.
+The relational model addresses many issues arising from the flat file model.
+According to his model, data is organized into entities and attributes, rather than being combined into a single structure.

-An entity is a person, place, or thing and attributes describe the person, place, and thing.
-For example, you can use the relational model to organize the employee information into an employee entity with the attributes: first name, last name, and phone:
+An entity is a person, place, or thing, and attributes describe the person, place, or thing.
+For example, you can use the relational model to organize employee information into an employee entity with the following attributes: first name, last name, and phone number.

 what is oracle database - employee entity

-Each employee may have one or more contacts, you can create a contact entity and relate the employee entity to the contacts entity through a relationship called one-to-many.
+Each employee may have one or more contacts; you can create a contact entity and relate the employee entity to it through a one-to-many relationship.

 what is oracle database - relationship